-Part 1 - Velocity

-In this lab one lab partner will run the computer and the other will move in front of the sensor.
-We recommend that you and your partner alternate these jobs.
+Part 1 - Velocity In this lab one lab partner will run the computer and the other will move in front of the sensor.
+Try to alternate these jobs.
 Move the sensor about 40 cm from the edge of the lab table.
-(It can't register you within that 40 cm distance.)
+(It can't register you within that 40 cm distance anyway.)

-- A) Have one of you stand in front of the sensor at any distance from the table.
+A) Have one of you stand in front of the sensor at any distance from the table.
 Push COLLECT.
-Do not move for the entire time the sensor is active. - B) Notice on the computer screen that at all points in time (horizontal axis) you remain at the same position (vertical axis) relative to the sensor.
-Sketch the graph that you see on your computer screen in your lab report on Sketch 1.
+Do not move for the entire time the sensor is active.

+Notice on the computer screen that at all points in time (horizontal axis) you remain at the same position (vertical axis) relative to the sensor.
+Sketch the graph that you see on your computer screen in your lab report.

-Based on your graph, is your location positive or negative relative to the sensor?
+Question 1 Based on your graph, is your location positive or negative relative to the sensor?
 How do you know this?
 Is there any way you can get both positive and negative locations given how the system is set up right now?

-How would you describe the slope of your line (shallow, steep, or zero)?
+Question 2 What is the slope of your line (shallow, steep, or zero)?

-C) Stand close to the table.
+B) Stand close to the table.
 Once you push COLLECT and the sensor is pulsing move away from the sensor very slowly ("baby steps") and steadily.
 (Do not move any faster or slower as you walk.)
-Sketch the graph that you see on your screen in your lab report on Sketch 2.
+Sketch the graph that you see on your screen in your lab report.